The Restriction Theorem for Fully Nonlinear Subequations

-We will prove that restriction holds in two cases, which taken together ``essentially'' exhaust linear operators.
+We will prove that restriction holds in two cases, which taken together ``essentially'' exhaust the linear operators $\bll$.
 In the first case we assume that at least on of the coefficients $\b(x_0, y_0), b(x_0, y_0)$ or $c(x_0, y_0)$ in non-zero.
 Restriction locally holds but is completely trivial since $H_x = \bbj^2_n$ is everything for $x$ near $x_0$.
 If, for example, $\b(x_0, y_0)\neq0$, then by choosing $q$ to be a sufficiently large multiple of $\b(x_0, y_0)$, any jet $(r,p, A)$ can be shown to lie in $H_x$.
-The second case is much more interesting.
-We assume the following {\bf linear restriction hypothesis}: